• Menu

 This mango coconut panna cotta is an easy, delicious dessert

-Over the past few months I’ve been lucky enough to spend quite a bit of time exploring southern Italy.
-One of the classic desserts I’ve enjoyed — along with favourites like Italian Butterball Cookies, gelato and tiramisù — is panna cotta.
+Over the past few months I’ve spent quite a bit of time exploring southern Italy.
+One of the classic desserts I learned how to make — along with favourites like Italian Butterball Cookies, gelato and tiramisù — is panna cotta.

 Ingredients for Mango Coconut Panna Cotta